Earthport/rest-api-docs/Guides/introduction.md

 ### How to download SDKs

-At the top left hand coner of this documentation, is a list box of supported languages:
+At the top left hand corner of this documentation, is a list box of supported languages:

 ![alt text](https://raw.githubusercontent.com/Earthport/rest-api-docs/master/images/list_languages.png "List of programming languages")